Treatment versus Companioning the Grieving Child

 Dr. Wolfelt distinguishes these key characteristics between treatment and companioning:

 1. Treatment looks to return the child to the prior state of grieving, while companioning emphasizes helping the child transform not to an “old pre-grief normal state” but to a “new post grief normal state”.
 This means the child will never the be the same after loss but can still live a healthy and happy life without grief complications.

 2. Treatment attempts to control symptoms of grief and views distress as undesirable, while companioning bears witness to a child’s grief and sees value in the symptoms of grief.

-3. Treatment views the counselor as the preceived expert on the child, while companioning views the child as the guide to the counselor.
+3. Treatment views the counselor as the perceived expert on the child, while companioning views the child as the guide to the counselor.

-4. Treatment views a sustainted relationship with the deceased as pathological, while companioning views a sustatined relationship from present to memory as healthy.
+4. Treatment views a sustained relationship with the deceased as pathological, while companioning views a sustained relationship from present to memory as healthy.

 5.Treatment sees the grieving child in a passive role, while companioning sees the active mourning of a child to be an active element

 6. Treatment views quality of care as how well the grief was managed, while companioning views quality of care in how well the bereavement counselor allowed the child to lead

 7. Treatment wishes to remove and overcome denial, while companionship matches denial with compassion and patience.

 8. Treatment hopes to create a strategic plan of intervention, while companionship hopes and is willing to learn as the child finds meaning.
 There is no need to solve or satisfy an immediate dilemma.